 The sort of connection speed you get will, of course, vary widely depending on where you’re located – and keep in mind that Optus’s 5G coverage is strongest in the big capital cities, especially in the inner, more densely-packed suburbs.

 It might not be the ideal solution for many more conventional small businesses, but 5G wireless business broadband is very much a thing and for some, it’ll be perfect.

 Which Business Broadband Plan is Right for You?

 Exactly what you need from your business internet plan is going to depend heavily on the type of small business you’re running.
 But the good news is, thanks to the arrival of the NBN and the competition it’s brought with it, there’s never been a better-value time to be shopping for business broadband.

-A pretty clear frontrunner at the moment, though, has to be Telstra small business NBN, which takes an extremely easy to understand approach to what can be a very complicated thing to shop for.
-You get a rock-solid base service at a nice fast speed with 4G backup, a phone line with unlimited calls and priority support.
+A pretty clear frontrunner at the moment, though, has to be Telstra’s NBN plans that are specifically designed to meet your business’ needs, which takes an extremely easy-to-understand approach to what can be a very complicated thing to shop for.
+You get a rock-solid base service at a nice fast speed with 4G backup, a phone line with unlimited calls, and priority support.
 You can then further tailor the service precisely to your needs, and yet you’re never tied down to a lock-in contract.